 Credit: The Brewster Inn

 Are you dreaming of a quiet lakeside escape before the snow falls?
 Head to the noteworthy Brewster Inn on Cazenovia Lake.
 Wake up each morning to fresh breakfast before taking on a day of fall activities.
-Navigate through a corn maze, pick your own pumpkin, and sample sweet apple cider at Critz Farms.
-Later in the day, relax along the lake with a glass of wine, or share a bottle from Cazenovia Inn’s award-winning, climate-controlled wine cellar.
+Navigate through a corn maze, pick your own apples and pumpkins, and sample sweet apple cider, craft beers, and hard cider at Critz Farms.
+Later in the day, relax along the lake with a glass of wine, or share a bottle from the Inn’s award-winning, climate-controlled wine cellar.
 Consider yourself a “foodie?”
-Try Brewster Inn’s beautifully prepared dishes such as grilled filet mignon, maple-glazed salmon, and spicy lobster pasta—all made from scratch.
+Try Brewster Inn’s beautifully prepared dishes such as grilled filet mignon, maple-glazed salmon, and truffle crusted big eye tuna—all made from scratch.
+An outdoor oasis awaits you 10 minutes from the Inn.
+Chittenango Falls boasts a magnificent 167-foot waterfall that formed 10,000 years ago, and you can soak in stunning foliage and falls views from the foot-bridge and well-groomed trails.

 Friends Lake Inn (Adirondacks)